-April 5, 2015 at 3am, will mark the end of daylight savings and there are things parents can do to help their baby adapt to the time change.
+When the clock strikes 2am (again) to mark the end of daylight savings there are things parents can do to help their baby adapt to the time change.

 As every parent well knows, babies are not governed by clocks; but by patterns, daily rhythms and sunlight, so these hints may help with the change process.

-Begin by adjusting your evening preparation by 10-15 minutes later each day for a few days BEFORE the 5th April, and start to move the day patterns by 10-15 minutes as well.
+Begin by adjusting your evening preparation by 10-15 minutes later each day for a few days BEFORE the end of daylight savings and start to move the day patterns by 10-15 minutes as well.
 Once the clock actually changes you will have begun the progressive move so it won’t feel so hard for so long.

 Comments will be approved before showing up.